psi-4ward/contao-livereload/README.md

 3. Whenever you load a Contao page in your Browser a AJAX call tells the livereload-server which (uncombined) stylesheets youre working with.

 ## Client installation
-Use Compoeser!<br>
+Use Composer!<br>
 *Or copy all files to system/modules/contao-livereload and update the database*

 ## Server installation
 1. You need NodeJS and NPM installed!
 [Google knows how](https://www.google.com/?q=How+to+install+nodejs)
-2. Run `sudo npm -g install contao-livereload` in the server directory
+2. Run `sudo npm -g install contao-livereload` <br>
+   *You can use one server installation for every contao project*

 ## Using Contao-Livereload

 1. Run the `contao-livereload` file from any contao root directory
 2. Activate the feature in your Backend-User Profile (`contao/main.php?do=login`)
 2. Open any contao frontend page
-3. Start editing your CSS
+3. Start editing your CSS/LESS
 4. Enjoy the magic

 ## Tipps